Last Updated on January 25, 2021

 Is this a good opportunity?
 If yes, how much should we trade?

-There is a statistical formula for the two questions above.
-Go read about Expected Value and Optimal F.
+There is a statistical solutions for the two questions above.
+Go read about Expected Value and Kelly Criterion (this formula is aggressive, use with care to prevent overbetting).

-Alternatively, we can run simulations to find the optimal betting size.
+Alternatively, we can run simulations to find the optimal betting size based on multiple potential outcomes of a trade.

 Programming lets you test, improve and deploy your quantitative trading strategy.